Particular/docs.particular.net/servicecontrol/transport-adapter/index.md

 ## Life cycle and hosting

 Transport Adapter is a library package that is hosting-agnostic.
-In a production scenario the adapter should be hosted either as a Windows Service or via a cloud-specific hosting mechanism (e.g. Azure Worker Role).
+In a production scenario, the adapter should be hosted either as a Windows Service or via a cloud-specific hosting mechanism (e.g. Azure Worker Role).

 The [Transport Adapter `dotnet new` template](/nservicebus/dotnet-templates.md) makes it easier to create a Windows Service host for the transport adapter.
 Details on how to install the adapter as a service are outlined in [Windows Service Installation](/nservicebus/hosting/windows-service.md).